Be aware of the benefits and disadvantages of being assessed as ‘low-means’ or Market price eligible

 Get the proper financial and specialist aged care advice first…

-This is where seeking professional financial advice from someone who truly understands the aged care system, and can fully assess your specific needs, is crucial.
+This is where seeking professional aged care consultants melbourne from someone who truly understands the aged care system, and can fully assess your specific needs, is crucial.

 You need to do your due diligence BEFORE going into an aged care facility.
 It can make a large difference on what your fees (and this of course applies to any parent or family member you might be caring for or assisting with this process).